-No matter how many Ads-adverts Google places on the page of search results, internet users tend to look at the organic search results for their search task.
-The link that is in 1st place in the organic search results has a CTR of 32.5%, second place provides a CTR of around 17.6%.
-The tenth place, the last position on the first page of search results still equates to a CTR of 2.4%.
+No matter how many Ads-adverts Google places on the pages of the search results, internet users tend to mainly look at the organic search results to find what they are looking for.
+The link that is in 1st place in the organic search results, has a CTR of 28.5%, second place has a CTR of around 15.6%.
+The tenth place, the last position on the first page of the search results, still has a CTR of 2.5%.

-Keyboost UK Ltd has developed a range of tools to increase the position of your website in Google’s organic search results.
-Try two of them for free:
+Keyboost has developed a range of tools to improve the position of your website in Google’s organic search results.
+Test two of them for free:

 Would you like more information about optimising your website to achieve higher positions in Google’s search results?